MISTAKE #6: SPENDING TOO MUCH OF YOUR GOVERNMENT GRANT OR CONTRACT BUDGET ON ACCOUNTING STAFF

 To protect themselves, some awardees will hire a good internal accountant.
 At the controller level, this could mean a salary of $120,000 to $160,000 per year depending on where in the country you’re located – plus benefits, office space, and so on.
 In California, Massachusetts, NY and many other high cost areas, it can be much higher.

-DOES YOUR CPA FIRM HAVE GOVERNMENT AWARD ACCOUNTING EXPERTISE?
+DOES YOUR CPA HAVE GOVERNMENT FUNDING AWARD ACCOUNTING EXPERTISE?

 Many of our clients have a CPA or CPA firm that helps them maintain the books in accordance with generally accepted accounting principles (GAAP) – a requirement of FAR Part 31 accounting.